 Heath spent no less than 51 years in the House of Commons, retiring in 2001.
 His successor in that seat, Derek Conway, only spent nine following a scandal which essentially involved registering his relatives as employees and paying them for work they didn't do.

-(who had served under him as Minister for Education and Science), and after she succeeded him as Conservative leader he went into a decades-long sulk aimed at her.
-Heath openly criticized her economic policies.
+.
+She had served under him as Minister for Education and Science and defeated him in the 1975 party leadership battle.
+Heath went into a decades-long sulk aimed at her and openly criticized her economic policies.